-Vermont Cannabis Consultant and State Licensing Assistance
+Vermont Cannabis Consulting and State Licensing Assistance

 Although the possession and use of recreational marijuana in Vermont was legalized in 2018, however lawmakers failed to pass any framework to regulate the production and sale of adult-use cannabis.
 On October 7, 2020, Vermont’s S54 to regulate and tax cannabis sales became law.
 January 1, 2021, new statutes and rules adopted by the Cannabis Control Board, governing the Medical Cannabis Registry and Medical Cannabis Dispensaries will take effect.
 Those programs transfer from the Department Public Safety to the Board.